httptoolkit/read-tls-client-hello/README.md

 The returned promise resolves to an object, containing:

 * `serverName` - The server name requested in the client hello (or undefined if SNI was not used)
+* `alpnProtocols` - A list of ALPN protcol names requested in the client hello (or undefined if ALPN was not used)
 * `fingerprintData` - The raw components used for JA3 TLS fingerprinting (see the next section)

 ### TLS fingerprinting